jaimevalero/zefiro/README.md

 6. Access with a browser at `http://localhost:3000`

 ## Note:
-This app need an open router token
+This app need an open router token.
+This has